SCIInstitute/SCIRun/docs/modules/Math/EvaluateLinearAlgebraUnary.md

       12/3 = 4
 ```

-  * sin:Sine of a number in **radians**:
+  * sin: Sine of a number in **radians**:

 ```
       sin(x)
 ```

-  * cos:Cosine of a number in **radians**:
+  * cos: Cosine of a number in **radians**:

 ```
       cos(x)
 ```

-  * sqrt:Square root of a number:
+  * sqrt: Square root of a number:

 ```
       sqrt(4) = 2
 ```

-  * sqr:Square of a number:
+  * sqr: Square of a number:

 ```
       sqr(2) = 4
 ```

-  * ln:Natural logarithm of a number:
+  * ln: Natural logarithm of a number:

 ```
       ln(x)
 ```

-  * exp:e raised to the nth power:
+  * exp: e raised to the nth power:

 ```
       exp(ln(x)) = x
 ```

-  * log:Log base 10 of a number:
+  * log: Log base 10 of a number:

 ```
       log(100) = 2
 ```

-  * abs:Absolute value of a number:
+  * abs: Absolute value of a number:

 ```
       abs(-3) = 3
 ```

-  * pow:One number raised to the power of another:
+  * pow: One number raised to the power of another:

 ```
       pow(3, 2) = 9
 ```

-  * random:Return a uniform random number between 0 and 1:
+  * random: Return a uniform random number between 0 and 1:

 ```
       random()